-One trader told Reuters all the docks at the refinery were shut, and that tankers were anchored offshore waiting.
-He said this would likely cause delays to some Venezuelan exports.
+Traders told Reuters the docks at the refinery were shut, and tankers were anchored offshore waiting.
+They said this would cause delays to some of the country's exports.

 The explosion broke windows at homes in the area, a peninsula in the Caribbean sea in western Venezuela, as well as at Amuay's main administrative building.

-Ramirez said a fire that broke out after the blast was under control had only affected nine storage tanks holding mostly crude oil and some processed fuels including naphtha.
+Ramirez said the fire that started after the explosion had affected only nine storage tanks holding mostly crude oil and some processed fuels including naphtha.

-Existing fuel stocks around the country were sufficient to guarantee 10 days of exports and local consumption, Ramirez said.
-PDVSA has no plans to invoke force majeure, which lets oil companies stop shipments due to accidents or extreme weather.
+Ramirez said existing fuel stocks around the country were sufficient to guarantee 10 days of exports and local sales.
+PDVSA has no plans to invoke force majeure, he said, which lets companies stop shipments due to accidents or extreme weather.